Hey there! My name is Stephanie Uhranowsky.

 I have been accepted into a Forest Therapy Guide Certification Program for June 2020 which will take 6 months to complete.

-My friends might tell you that I am a shieldmaiden.
+If you meet my friends or family they might tell you that I am a shieldmaiden and a modern day Viking.
 They’re not lying.
 It’s true.
-I’m a modern day Viking.

 I get emotionally attached to fictional characters as if they were real people.

-I will keep buying books even though my shelves are bowing from the weight of the ones I haven’t yet read.
+I will continue to buy books until my shelves bow and break from the weight of the ones I haven’t yet read.

 I am more afraid of living an unfulfilled life than I am of dying.

-When I get super excited about something, my voice gets really loud and I talk with my hands.
+When I get super excited, my voice gets really loud and I talk with my hands.
+(No, I am not yelling.
+Yes, I have to remind people of this).

 I have a tendency to attach songs to people, places, and memories.